 Countries' financial regulators focus on the stability of financial institutions, the integrity of capital markets, and consumer protection.
 NFTs affect all of this, and besides their promise and advantages, they create risks that we must address.
 Some governments and regulators have banned NFT trading from their countries or restricted the use of blockchain technology due to the uncertain chances of NFT trading.
 However, there is a point that these technologies will not disappear and will continue to increase and develop day by day.
 If governments use their advantages instead of banning these technologies, they can make great progress.

 As expected, governments and regulators are uncertain and nervous about regulating this technology.
 They need to see how the market evolves for the best and appropriate regulations to come.
 In some cases, governments and regulators try to address this issue more actively, but with very different results.
-For instance, The US federal regulators apply legal principles developed years ago to classify different types of digital tokens such as securities..
-While China has completely banned crypto-related services, Al-Salvador has accepted Bitcoin as legal tender.
+For instance, The US federal regulators apply legal principles developed years ago to classify different types of digital tokens, such as securities.
+While China has completely banned crypto-related services, Al-Salvador has accepted Bitcoin as a legal tender.
 These regulations prove that law is still a developing and highly uncertain field.

 When crypto assets were first developed, there were many regulatory vulnerabilities.
-But as the market has evolved, global and local regulators such as FATF have increased their work in this area and aimed to reduce crimes such as money laundering terrorism financing through crypto-assets.
+But as the market has evolved, global and local regulators such as FATF have increased their work in this area and aimed to reduce crimes such as money laundering and terrorism financing through crypto-assets.
 Similarly, new regulations may come for NFT, Metaverse.

 To summarize the other challenges:

 - Lack of understanding: NFTs are a relatively new technology, and many regulators may need to understand how they work thoroughly and their potential risks.